 You may also ask us to:

-- stop processing your information i.e. your telephone number or email address.
+stop processing your information i.e. your telephone number or email address.
 This cannot however, be applied to information where the collection of, or the nature of the processing is specified in electoral law.
-It is optional to provide your telephone number or email address but if you no longer wish us to hold and use them to communicate with you, write to Electoral Services, Bournemouth Borough Council Town Hall, Bourne Avenue, Bournemouth, BH2 6DY or email firstname.lastname@example.org or telephone 01202 451123 to request that they be removed from your records.
+It is optional to provide your telephone number or email address but if you no longer wish us to hold and use them to communicate with you, you can request that they be removed from your records by:

-- erasure you can also ask for information to be erased (also known as the right to be forgotten) or destroyed.
+erase or destroy your information (also known as the right to be forgotten).
 This right is not absolute and only applies in certain circumstances.
 Where we are under a legal obligation to process your personal information in order to perform a task in the public interest it will not apply.